grinnell-cs/csc151-dh/_eboards/eboard33-2.md

     * The last few readings/labs have not been graded.
 * I am still catching up on everything.
 3-4 days of almost no work put me behind.
+* Please make sure that one of you logs in.
+* If you have not done so already, make sure that one of your group members posts the group name and project.
+    * You can start Teams by opening a terminal window and typing "teams" (without the quotation marks)

 ### Reminders